Endpoint security; this term is one of the most commonly heard in recent years during major security events, conferences, webinars, and blogs.

-Similarly, some call it a mandatory part of the security platform, on the other hand, others say it is just a new term for antivirus and others call it an overrated approach.
+Similarly some call it a mandatory part of the security platform, on the other hand, others say it is just a new term for antivirus and others call it an overrated approach.
 Above all, one thing is clear: it is a term that does not immediately clarify what can be expected from it.

-Gartner Endpoint security settings
+Gartner Endpoint Security Definitions

-Evolution of systems and protection measures for Endpoint
+Evolution of Endpoint protection systems and measures

-However, in real life security, where there is all the risk, this approach should be a little more technologically advanced.
+However, in real life security, where there is all the risk, this approach must be a little more technologically advanced.
 It is not so complex that the whole process becomes impossible, but complex enough to remain safe.

 Modern Endpoint Security

-What does that mean?
+What does this mean?

 Employee mobility means that the effectiveness of network security is reduced, because the control over the network via firewalls is no longer sufficient.

-That's why endpoint security is a requirement for every organization that strives for security and continuity.
+This is why endpoint security is a requirement for every organization that strives for security and continuity.